Cirrus Aircraft: 2000s

 In June 2000, the company received an FAA Production Certificate for its SR20 aircraft.
 On 30 November of that year, Cirrus received a type certificate for its next model, the Cirrus SR22, which began deliveries in 2001.

 In August 2001, Cirrus sold 58% of the company for $100 million to Crescent Capital, the U.S. arm of the First Islamic Investment Bank of Bahrain (now called Arcapita).

 In July 2002, the company announced that it would collaborate with the University of North Dakota Aerospace Foundation to provide a new Cirrus Customer Training program.
 In February the following year, Cirrus delivered the industry's first-ever all glass cockpit light aircraft, sparking a major transition in general aviation, whereby over 90% of all new light aircraft by the year 2006 were equipped with glass cockpits.

 In June 2004, Cirrus received type certification for the SR20 from the European Aviation Safety Agency (EASA).
 That same year, Cirrus accomplished record-breaking sales, up 69% over the previous year.
 The SR22 became the world's best-selling general aviation aircraft.

 Cirrus entered the civilian flight-training fleet market with SR20 deliveries to Sweden's Lund University in January 2005, followed by Western Michigan University in September of that year.

-In 2006, the company delivered 721 aircraft (its most in a single year to date), celebrating the 3,000th SR-series airplane off the production line only seven years after deliveries commenced, something that no other aviation company had accomplished for decades.
+In 2006, the company delivered 721 aircraft (at the time its most in a single year), celebrating the 3,000th SR-series airplane off the production line only seven years after deliveries commenced, something that no other aviation company had accomplished in the last half-century.
 That summer, Cirrus acquired a 25-percent stake in SATSair, a 2004 start-up air taxi operator that flew 26 SR22s.
 SATSair ceased operations on 24 October 2009.

 On 28 June 2007 the Cirrus Vision SF50 single-engine light jet was unveiled (then known simply as "The-Jet").
 At the 2007 EAA AirVenture Oshkosh airshow, the company unveiled the Cirrus SRS light sport aircraft.
 A version of the B&F Fk14 Polaris, the type never entered production for Cirrus.
 In December 2007 Arcapita stated that it was looking to sell its share of the company.
 Cirrus indicated at the time of the announcement that this was expected as Arcapita was considered a medium-term investor.